rcc-uchicago/user-guide/docs/storage.md

 ### Home Space

 Every user has Midway2 and Midway3 home directories `/home/$USER`. **Midway2 home dierctory** is accessible from Midway2 and DaLI login nodes, while **Midway3 home directory** from Midway3, Beagle3, and SSD login nodes.
-Home directories are generally used for storing files that do not need to be shared with others and are only accessible by thier owner (mode `0700`).
+Home directories are generally used for storing files that do not need to be shared with others and are only accessible by their owner (mode `0700`).

 ### Research Space